Chapter 1 – Positive Intelligence and PQ

 - Stop fueling their Saboteurs – remember that Saboteurs in one person tend to trigger Saboteurs in the other… You need to break the cycle by preventing yourself from being hijacked by your own Saboteurs when you were in the other person’s presence.

 - Fuel their Sages – remember also that the Sage in one person tends to energize the Sage in the other.
-When in the difficult person’s presence, intensify your effort to get centered in your Sage.
+When in a difficult person’s presence, intensify your effort to get centered in your Sage.

 - Put boundaries around their Saboteurs – if the previous strategies are not possible, as a last resort you can at least limit the damage of a difficult person’s Saboteurs by setting some boundaries around them.
 Allow their Saboteurs to have their way within a narrowly defined boundary.
 You are in effect “throwing a bone” to their Saboteur to get its energy occupied and spent in a smaller domain.

-Experts agree that effect for a vast majority of people, overeating has nothing to do with feeling hungry.
+Experts agree that the effect for a vast majority of people, overeating, has nothing to do with feeling hungry.
 The reasons are mostly psychological, not physical.
 We are bored or anxious or restless or unhappy, so we reach for food.
 The PQ Brain counters these dynamics in two ways.
-First, with your PQ Brain activated, you won’t feel bored or anxious or restless unhappy.
+First, with your PQ Brain activated, you won’t feel bored or anxious or restless or unhappy.
 There will be no void to fill with food.
 Second, each bite you eat attentively will bring you a great deal more pleasure than ten such bites in your Survivor Brain mode, meaning that you need far less food to satisfy the same desire for pleasure.

 All stress is Saboteur generated.
 Under the Sage’s influence, you focus on doing what needs to be done, but you don’t sweat the outcome.
 You know that whatever outcome you reach, you will be you will be able to turn it into a gift and opportunity.